MatiasEzequielVazquez/MatiasEzequielVazquez/README.md

 I work at the intersection of enterprise systems and custom automation — building Python ETL pipelines, SAP BTP integrations in production.

-Open to remote opportunities in backend, integrations, and platform engineering.
+Open to remote opportunities in backend, integrations, and data engineering.

 ---